determined-ai/determined/docs/tutorials/detached-mode/distributed-training-checkpointing.rst

  Step 6: Run Code with Torch Distributed
 *****************************************

-Execute your code with the following command, setting appropriate parameters for your cluster
+Run the code with torch distributed and the appropriate arguments for cluster topology (number of nodes, processes per node, chief workers address, port, etc.):
-topology:

 .. code:: bash